-In BD 51, 'Gantry' is a generic term for a structure supporting signs, signals, VMS and other equipment.
-It includes single or multiple portals, single and double cantilevers and combinations of these.
+In CD365, 'Gantry' is a generic term for structure supporting signs, signals, variable message signs (VMS) and other equipment.
+The term 'gantry' is used for a variety of structures, including single or multiple portals, single and double cantilevers and combinations of same.

-Results for Comms Cabinets and Equipment 8.8.1
+8.8.1 Results for Comms Cabinets and Equipment